A Little History of LAS

 Within a few years, LAS was bursting at the seams.
 In the mid-seventies, George Allan, recently arrived in Lahaina aboard the Carthaginian, led a group of artists to reclaim the former town jail in the basement of the courthouse.
 They cleaned out the abandoned jail cells creating additional gallery and classroom spaces.
 The jail gallery closed in 2020.

 For decades, Lahaina Arts Society has promoted the visual arts through special exhibits, children's arts classes and the awarding of scholarships.
 Macario Pascual was the first recipient of an LAS scholarship.
 He, along with many other successful Maui artists, began his career with Lahaina Arts Society.
 Among those artists are Betty Hay Freeland, Ronaldo Macedo, Andrea Smith, Bruce Turnbull and the much-missed James Warren.

 Today, Lahaina Arts Society remains the gatekeeper for new artists arriving or launching on Maui .
-LAS members keep two galleries in the Old Lahaina Courthouse filled with work.
-Outdoor Fine Arts Fairs continue several days each month under the historic Banyan Tree.
+LAS members keeps a gallery in the Old Lahaina Courthouse filled with work.
+Outdoor Fine Arts Fairs continue several days each month.
 There are free weekly children's art classes given at a variety of sites around Maui County, and partial scholarships are awarded to high school students each year.
-Lahaina Arts Society also hosts and co-sponsors the annual Lahaina Town Poster Contest.